Estimating Limits[Technology Exercise] You will find a graphing c... | Channels for Pearson+

 [Technology Exercise] You will find a graphing calculator useful for Exercises 67–74.

 b.
-Support your conclusion in part (a) by graphing F near c = -2 and using Zoom and Trace to estimate y-values on the graph as x→−2.
+Support your conclusion in part (a) by graphing f near c = -1 and using Zoom and Trace to estimate y-values on the graph as x→−1.

 Verified video answer for a similar problem: